loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 It is now holding $200 more than it is required to hold in its reserves, and, unlike when the $200 was invested in bonds, the bank is not earning any interest by letting this money sit in its own vault.
 So, the bank will use the $200 to make loans.
 It makes the loans, and the individuals who received the loans immediately spend the money.
 Whoever gets the money then deposits it into the bank.
-Now, more loans can be made.
+Now, more loans can be made---repeat, repeat, repeat.

-With \$1,200 in reserves and a 10 percent reserve requirement, the bank will eventually be able to get to \$12,000 in deposits, which means that it can use \$10,800 for loans.
+With \$1,200 in reserves and a 10 percent reserve requirement, the bank will eventually be able to get to \$12,000 in deposits---which we determine using the money multiplier formula.
+This means that the bank will have \$10,800 in loans.

 <table class="styled-table">